Marak/buddypond/ReadMe.md

 ## Download Buddy Pond with `git`

-### Buddy Pond Base ( Desktop + Base Apps )
+### Buddy Pond Based ( Desktop + Based Apps )

-Download Buddy Pond Base
+Download Buddy Pond Based

 ```
 git clone  --depth 1 git@github.com:Marak/buddypond.git
 cd buddypond
 ```

 There will be an `index.html` file in the `buddypond` directory.
 You must serve this `index.html` from an HTTP server. *Any* HTTP server will work.
-Try using python SimpleHTTPServer for now:
+You can download [My Buddy](https://github.com/Marak/mybuddy) to host or try using python SimpleHTTPServer for a quick start:

 ```
 python -m SimpleHTTPServer